anastasialanz/gdi-intro-to-git/readme.md

  - Your laptop (Mac, PC, or Linux are all okay).
  - A modern web browser - either Chrome or Firefox with Firebug installed.
  - A text editor.
-We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+Atom, Visual Studio Code, Sublime Text 3 (free; available for Mac, PC, and Linux).

 ### Topics covered:

+ - How Version Control Works
+ - How to use Github
+ - How to work with other developers on a project
- - The topics you plan to cover
+ - How to use Git commands
- - Written in list form
- - Here's another one